ihavenocoolname/GoldenHead/README.md

 # GoldenHead
-Abortive attempt to collect and display fitness data.
-Uses the Google Fitness API, written in Java.
+"Abortive attempt to collect and display fitness data.
+Uses the Google Fitness API, written in Java."

-My original project as proposed was too large in scope given time constraints, and needed constant revisions and reworkings.
+My original project as proposed was too large in scope given time constraints, and needed constant revisions and reworkings this proved a poor use of my time.

 Initially the fitness data was only meant to be a small part of the total project.
 Project was originally conceived to be an in-browser information dashboard, displaying useful data about user's habits, and to